Mergers & Acquisitions

 Don’t be confused or intimidated by any terms or abbreviations in the M&A world.
 You’ll find answers here.

-Tips: Non-binding is normally used in the context of a non-binding Letter of Intent (LOI).
-Technically, some clauses in the LOI are binding, such as the clause regarding confidentiality; however, other clauses, such as those relating to purchase price, are intended to be non-binding.
-If the LOI is properly drafted, then the binding and non-binding clauses should be in a separate section or separately identified so there is no doubt as to which clauses are binding.
-Note that some courts, however, have interpreted a Letter of Intent to be binding, even though the parties intended it not to be so.
+Non-binding is normally used in the context of a non-binding letter of intent (LOI).
+Technically some clauses in the LOI are binding, such as a clause regarding confidentiality; however, other clauses, such as those relating to purchase price, are intended to be non-binding.
+Some letters of intent include the binding and non-binding clauses in separate sections so there is no doubt as to which clauses are binding.
+Note that some courts, however, have interpreted a letter of intent to be binding, even though the parties intended it not to be so.

 Thank you for filling out the form